-Completion can only take place on a complete new home which meets the building regulations and all building safety requirements that apply.
-Completion must not take place on a new home that is not a complete new home, and the developer must not offer the customer an incentive (financial or otherwise) to move into, or complete the purchase of, a new home that is not a complete new home.
+Legal completion (and occupation) can only take place on a complete new home which meets the building regulations and all building safety requirements that apply.
+Legal completion must not take place on a new home that is not a complete new home, and the developer must not offer the customer an incentive (financial or otherwise) to move into, or complete the purchase of, a new home that is not a complete new home.